 Never you fear!
 You can make your own following the plans I put together — you can use actual reclaimed wood or new wood, either will work!

-How to Make a Reclaimed Wood Stool
+How to Make a DIY Wood Stool

 This post contains affiliate links for your convenience.
 See our full disclosure policy here.